kamikaze/interview-backend-api-test/README.md

-# Test Assignment: CRUD Backend API Development
+# Test Assignment: CRUD App development

 ## Objective

 Develop a RESTful service to manage a collection of event records.
 The service must support Create, Read, and Query operations for event data.
+On top of that, in part 2, create a small frontend app to read and wrote this data.

 ## Environment:

+### Backend

 - Python version: 3.11
 - Django version: 4.2.7
 - Django REST framework version: 3.14.0

+### Frontent

+- Next.js
+- Typescript

 ## Read-Only Files: